library-data-platform/ldlite/README.md

 See the [Five Colleges Setup](https://github.com/Five-Colleges-Incorporated/ldlite-scripts) for an example of automating overnight data loads.

+It is recommended to install the `psycopg[c]` package for optimal reliability and performance in a server context.

 ### Usage for ad-hoc local querying

 To install LDLite or upgrade to the latest version: